symfony/symfony-docs/security.rst

 .. note::

-    If your user class is a Doctrine entity and you hash user passwords, the repository class related to the user class must implement the :class:`Symfony\\Component\\Security\\Core\\User\\PasswordUpgraderInterface`.
+    If your user class is a Doctrine entity and you hash user passwords, the Doctrine repository class related to the user class must implement the :class:`Symfony\\Component\\Security\\Core\\User\\PasswordUpgraderInterface`.

 .. tip::